 Telecommuters are a relatively large percentage of the workforce: 9.58% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One downside of living in Chelsea is that it can take a long time to commute to work.
-In Chelsea, the average commute to work is 32.91 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly city.
-Many of Chelsea’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Chelsea, however, the average commute to work is quite long.
+On average, people spend 32.91 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Like elsewhere in America, most people in Chelsea use a private automobile to get to work.
 But notably, a substantial number of Chelsea‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of Chelsea citizens is a little higher than the average for US cities and towns: 21.98% of adults in Chelsea have at least a bachelor's degree.
+The population of Chelsea overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Chelsea, 21.98% have at least a bachelor's degree.

 The per capita income in Chelsea in 2022 was $31,544, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $126,176 for a family of four.
 However, Chelsea contains both very wealthy and poor people as well.